AustinSteil/generate-files-model/src/templates/images/README.md

 ## Usage

 These images are referenced by the template selection component to display visual previews of each template option.
-When a user selects a template, the corresponding Word template from `src/templates/word/` is used for document generation.
+When a user selects a template, the corresponding PDF generator from `src/templates/pdf/generators/` is used for document generation.

 ## Image Specifications